Call Today! Free Immediate Response (818) 781-1570

 If you are convicted of negligent discharge of a firearm as a felony offense, the legal penalties include:

 In addition to the legal penalties listed above, California law also allows for sentencing enhancements.
 For example, you could face a gang sentencing enhancement under California Penal Code Section 186.22.
-This enhancement would occur if it can be shown the discharge of the firearm was done in connection with any type of gang-related activity.
+This enhancement would occur if it could be shown that the discharge of the firearm was done in connection with any type of gang-related activity.

 This gang sentencing enhancement could lead to an additional 4 years in prison.
-A felony conviction for negligent discharge of a firearm would also be considered a strike under California's three strikes law.
+A felony conviction for negligent discharge of a firearm would also be considered a strike under California's three-strikes law.
+If you are not a legal citizen of the United States, a conviction could have immigration consequences and lead to deportation.

-No danger of injury or death – As we covered in the elements of the crime, in order to be convicted of negligent discharge of a firearm, the prosecutor has to prove that your shooting of the weapon could have resulted in injury or death.
+• No danger of injury or death.
+As we covered in the elements of the crime, in order to be convicted of negligent discharge of a firearm, the prosecutor has to prove that your shooting of the weapon could have resulted in injury or death.

-In certain cases, our lawyers might be able to prove there was no danger.
-Clearly, the location and circumstances where the weapon was discharged would be the most significant factor.
-The Los Angeles County prosecutor has the burden of proof on all the elements of the crime.
+In certain cases, the location and circumstances where the weapon was discharged would be the most significant factor.
+The prosecutor has the burden of proof on all the elements of the crime.
+If you have been accused of negligent discharge of a firearm under PC 246.3, call the top-rated Los Angeles criminal defense law firm of Eisner Gorin LLP.

 Related Content: